Skip to Main Site Navigation Skip to Content Skip to Footer

 • Sara Carroll (HSC '26)

-• The Budget and Resource Allocation Committee informs and advises the University Senate on matters of budget and allocation of human and material resources.
-The Committee is responsible for: overall assessment of present and proposed budgets of the University; recommendation of ways to strengthen the University’s effort to secure resources and to distribute them equitably; advisement to the University Senate on ways of handling financial matters.
+• The Budget and Resource Allocation Committee (BRAC) shall attend meetings of the University Budget Committee, and the University Space Committee (as relevant to BRAC business).
+BRAC shall inform and advise the University Senate on matters of budget and allocation of financial, human, material, and space resources that are vital to the welfare and development of the University as a whole.
+The committee has the following responsibilities: general communication and assessment of present and proposed budgets arising from the University Budget committee meetings; provide recommendation of ways to ensure feedback on changes to the equitable distribution of human, material, and space resources; and advise the University Senate on BRAC-related matters, including financial, human, material and space resources.
 The Committee has seven members: Five faculty elected by the University Senate; one student elected by the Student Senate; the Vice-President for Finance & Administration or designee (non-voting).
 There must be at least one member from the Administrative Faculty and at least one tenured member from the Instructional Faculty.

 • Damali Abbensetts (ADMIN '26)